doersino/excessivelyadequate.com/_posts/2019-06-28-largefiles.md

 This might take a few minutes, but Git does a good job keeping you updated on its progress.

-Please note that this is a bit of a ⚠️dangerous⚠️ operation (it rewrites your repository's entire history, notably changing all commit hashes), so you should check in with your contributors first.
+Please note that this is a bit of a *dangerous* operation (it rewrites your repository's entire history, notably changing all commit hashes), so you should check in with your contributors first.
 It's probably a decent idea to make a full backup, too.

 [^generated]: *Especially* if the files can be regenerated quickly and easily from the repository's contents.
 [^why]: In my case, I was frequently adding to a LaTeX-based list of recipes, with a photo for each recipe.
 I eventually (when the repository's size approached a gigabyte) realized that there was no point in maintaining the resulting PDF in Git, hence this post.
-(My working copy of the repository also lives in my Dropbox, so I'm able to access the PDF from anywhere, at any time, anyway.)
+(My working copy of the repository lives in my Dropbox anyway, so I'm able to access the PDF from anywhere, at any time.)